0xWh1tak3r/solana-wallet-analyzer/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/0xWh1tak3r/solana-transaction-analyzer/issues) if you want to contribute.
+Bye.

 ## Author